koculu/ZoneTree/README.md

    bool IsDeleted;
 }
 ```
-ZoneTree gives flexibility to micro-manage the the tree size.
+ZoneTree gives flexibility to micro-manage the tree size.
 The following sample shows how to configure the deletion markers for your database.
 ```c#
 using var zoneTree = new ZoneTreeFactory<int, int>()